 Losing hair is a natural process.
 About 50-100 strands fall off every day, and more when we wash our hair.
-But when you start to notice a handful amount falling off every day?
-You are experiencing thinning hair and this is abnormal.
+But when you start to notice a handful of amounts falling off every day?
+You are experiencing thinning hair, and this is abnormal.

 Thinning hair, a common phenomenon with all women, not just blacks, means excess shedding of the hair causing it to thin.
 It can happen with women with both relaxed hair and natural hair.

 The most common cause of thinning hair is our hairstyle.
 Maybe you are applying too much tension to your hair with your hairstyles like tight braids, ponytails, weaves, and others.
 This type of hair loss is called traction alopecia.

 It happens when the hair is pulled tightly from the scalp which causes the bulb at the roots to pop out making the strand lost.